top of page

 Depression

-Depression is a mental health disorder characterized by a persistent low mood or loss of interest in activities often with significant impairment in daily life.
-Causes include a combination of biological, psychological, and social stressors.
-In any given case the respective weight of these dimensions may vary.
+• Depression is a mental health disorder characterized by a persistent low mood or loss of interest in activities, often with significant impairment in daily life.
+Causes include a combination of biological, psychological, and social factors.
+In any given case, the respective weight of these dimensions may vary.

-There are many different types of depression.
-One common but confounding type of depression is bipolar depression.
-While not inherently more severe or difficult to treat than other types of depression, its treatment is different as standard antidepressants often fail to help a patient achieve stability.
-Complicating our assessment of someone who appears depressed is that sadness and grief, though very painful, are not pathological and can be a normal response to challenges in life.
+• There are many different types of depression.
+One common but confounding type is bipolar depression.
+While not inherently more severe or more difficult to treat than other types of depression, its treatment is different, as standard antidepressants often fail to help a patient achieve stability.
+Complicating our assessment of someone who appears depressed is the fact that sadness and grief, though very painful, are not pathological and can be a normal response to challenges in life.

 • About 8.4% of U.S. adults experienced a major depressive episode in 2020, according to the National Institute of Mental Health (NIMH).
 This translates to approximately 21 million adults.